The Travelers-Back by m. l. teague (page 41)

 “The other door!
 The other door!” implored the prisoner.

-He shouted his friend’s name into the hole, but only an echo answered.
+He shouted his friend’s name into the hole, but this produced no response.

 As the quiet in the house extended, squeaks and moans persisted from the upstairs hallway.
 Fretting over these noises provided excuse to remain vigilant, even while regions within his mind succumbed to the normal architecture of sleep.
 He re-envisioned the hidden house as comparable to these divisions…

 Utility lighting, of cost-saving necessity, made for murky, mop-swabbed corners and piss-yellow hospital walls.
 It did little to illuminate an oil painting hanging next to copper-plated elevator doors.
 The dark opening of a cave was depicted in this picture, and also a sizable, displaced boulder.
-This suggested The Resurrection, but truly the viewer could not determine this narrative element by the feeble reach of light.
+This suggested The Resurrection.
 Stylistically, the rock face reminded him of Renaissance painter Andrea Mantegna, in that it looked more invented than observed, where sienna tones poured over foam-sculpted shapes of theatrical lightness.

 An enormous clock occupied the center of a plaster frieze over this decoration, though in lacking the support of dedicated floods, the hour and minute hands inattentively lagged in the early morning shade.
 Human figures, attired in togas and flowing cloaks, moved in profile across this frieze, yet these characters could not be coordinated with either the themed painting or the mission of the hospital.
 Perhaps they were early Christians inhabiting a purgatory for those asleep in Christ: wanderers into his dream realm who, in profile, did not meet his gaze but looked steadfastly to places of their ascension.